SamSteffen/ECHO-Marketing/README.md

 <img src="Visualizations/Cumulative/Series_data_sessions_dates_cumulative.png" alt="df1" width="400"/>

-* Note that the several of the above series have continued beyond the listed "end-dates"; the iECHO attendance data is presented cumulatively at the end of the year; hence this data ends at the end of Dec.
-2021.
+* Note that the several of the above series have continued beyond the listed "end-dates."
+The iECHO attendance data is presented cumulatively at the end of the year; hence this data "ends" at the end of Dec.
+2021 but does not necessarily indicate the end of a series.
+This df and the data in this analysis omits attendance data that is currently being gathered for series that began in 2022, like Pediatric Autism and MOUD Consultation Hours.

 ### ECHO Series Offered by Year
 #### 2018
 - Opioid Addiction and Treatment series (eventually became "Opioids, Pain and Substance Use Disorders" in Jan.
-2021, hereafter abbreviated "OPSUD")
+2021, hereafter abbreviated "**OPSUD**")
-- Behavioral Health in Primary Care series (hereafter abbreviated "BH in PC")
+- Behavioral Health in Primary Care series (hereafter abbreviated "**BH in PC**")
-- MAT Waiver Training (eventually renamed "X-Waiver Training", hereafter abbreviated "XWT")
+- MAT Waiver Training (eventually renamed "X-Waiver Training", hereafter abbreviated "**XWT**")

 #### 2019
 - OPSUD